-Dead animals must be collected by an approved processing company.
+Dead animals must be collected by an approved processing company, or burned at the farm in a boiler approved by the Swedish Board of Agriculture.

 Dead animals must be registered for collection as soon as possible.
 Following registration, the animals should be placed for collection at a discreetly located collection site in the shade.
 The dead animals should be protected from necrovores.
+The collection site should be separated from live animals so that the transport vehicle can collect dead animals without risking contact with live animals.